 How do I get to the Isle of Skye?

 The most common route is by car, crossing the Skye Bridge from Kyle of Lochalsh on the mainland.
 No toll is charged.
 You can also take the CalMac ferry from Mallaig to Armadale on the southern tip of Skye, which is a scenic option and convenient if you are coming from Fort William.
-Public buses connect Skye to Inverness and Glasgow, though services are less frequent than on the mainland.
+Public buses connect Skye to Inverness and Glasgow, although services are less frequent than on the mainland.

 What are the midges like in Scotland and how do I avoid them?

-The best defense is a midge repellent like Smidge, wearing long sleeves during peak midge hours, and keeping moving.
+Highland midges are small biting insects that are most active from mid-May to early September, especially in damp, still conditions at dawn and dusk.
+They are not dangerous but can be extremely annoying.
+The best defence is a midge repellent like Smidge, wearing long sleeves during peak midge hours, and keeping moving.
 A midge head net is also useful if you plan to be outdoors at dawn or dusk.
 Wind keeps them away, so exposed hilltops and beaches are usually midge-free even during peak season.

 A Five Day Itinerary through Scotland's beautiful Highlands region plus the Isle of Skye